3M National Student Fellowship

 Submission Deadline and File Naming Protocol

-- Please name the file using the following protocol: nominee’s family name-first name.pdf, for example: Cassidy-Alice.pdf
+Please name the file using the following protocol: nominee’s family name-first name.pdf, for example: Smith-Heather.pdf

 - Hard copies will not be accepted.

-- The complete nomination package, with all seven items noted above, should be submitted electronically in a single PDF file to a Dropbox location.
+- The complete nomination package, with all seven items noted above, should be submitted electronically in a single PDF through the following location:

 For publicity and promotion, please note that if you are named a 3M National Student Fellow: